T-Venkatasaicharan/employee-management-system-core-java/README.md

-This is a basic core Java Employee Management System
+This is a core Java Employee Management System